-Starting with healthy soil topped with well-composted organic matter will greatly improve the plant’s vigour.
+Starting with healthy soil topped with well-composted organic matter will greatly improve the plant’s vigor.

 There are a lot of varieties of cilantro including Coriandrum sativum (a popular heirloom variety), Leisure, Slow Bolt, Long Standing, Calypso, Cruiser, Jantar, Santo, Costa Rica, Delfino, and Moroccan.

 Slow Bolt, Long Standing, and Leisure are very flavorful and slow to bolt.

 Growing Cilantro From Seed

-Because cilantro grows a big tap root, this makes them fragile to transplant.
+Because cilantro grows a big tap root, it makes them fragile to transplant.
 Therefore it’s preferable to grow cilantro from seed.

-Seed can be started directly in the garden or pot where it will grow or in seed raising pots to transplant later.
-For successful transplanting, seed raising peat pots are a good option as they will minimize root disturbance.
+Seeds can be started directly in the garden or pot where they will grow or in seed-raising pots to transplant later.
+For successful transplanting, seed-raising peat pots are a good option as they will minimize root disturbance.

 Start with quality soil, either enriched with organic matter or a quality seed-raising soil mix.

 Sow seed 1/4 inch (.5cm) deep in soil and water well.
 Watering at this point will help start the germination process.
 Keep the soil moist during this time, but not soggy.
 It’s well worth using a misting water bottle during seed germination so as not to disturb the soil and later the fragile seedlings.

 In seed-raising pots, coriander seeds can be planted close together and later thinned out.
 I prefer to generously sprinkle the pot with seeds and then cover them lightly with soil.

-Sowing directly in the garden can be done 2 inches (5cm) apart in rows 12-15 inches (30-38cm) apart.
-It’s worth planting 2-3 seeds in each hole and thinning out later.
+Sowing directly in the garden can be done 2 inches (5 cm) apart in rows 12-15 inches (30-38 cm) apart.
+It’s worth planting 2-3 seeds in each hole and thinning them out later.